eliascotto/fmlisp/README.md

 - Better stacktrace and errors
   - error show on line like rust
 - Static typing?? - if it's worth it
+- Datalog and an easy way to express logic and formality

 ## Specials Forms